kashyap-datta/tubegpt/README.md

 The project is a work-in-progress, and there is room for improvement and expansion.
 While the current implementation showcases the core functionality, it requires further refinement to be considered a fully robust application.

 I hope you find this project an exciting representation of my enthusiasm for exploring cutting-edge technologies and their potential applications.
 Please feel free to provide feedback, and thank you for taking the time to review my work.

+## Acknowledgments

+Special thanks to OpenAI and the creators of the YouTube Transcript API for providing the tools and APIs that power this project.